GEOSC 10

 So after that collision, we have the proto-Appalachians.
 They were big.
 They were tall.
 They were high.

-But for the last 300 million years, they've been eroded, and eroded, and eroded.
-But still, we have mountains around here that are a couple thousand feet high.
-If you go further down towards Tennessee and Kentucky, there are mountains that are 4,000 or 5,000 feet high.
+But for the last 300 million years, they've been eroded and eroded and eroded.
+But still, we have mountains around here that are a couple of thousands of feet high.
+If you go further down towards Tennessee and Kentucky, some mountains are 4,000 or 5,000 feet high.
 Why are they still high?
 Well, it has to do with buoyancy.

 [RUNNING WATER]

-Pull-apart, slide-past, push-together obduction and push-together subduction plate boundaries plus hot-spots make earthquakes, volcanoes, and steep slopes that can landslide.
-If any of these happen underwater, great waves called tsunamis can be generated, with catastrophic consequences.
-Fortunately, warning systems can be devised to reduce the loss of life, and building with a little foresight can reduce property damage.
-We'll be looking into these as we wrap up our multi-week exploration of Plate Tectonics and Mountain Building.
+Plate tectonics causes earthquakes, volcanic explosions, and steep slopes that can experience landslides.
+If any of these happen under the ocean or in a deep lake, or if a landslide falls into an ocean or lake, a lot of water can be moved in a hurry.
+The resulting great waves are called tsunamis and can have catastrophic consequences.
+Fortunately, warning systems can be devised to reduce the loss of life, and we can use our knowledge to build in ways that increase safety for people and property.
+We'll look at some of these issues as we wrap up our multi-week exploration of Plate Tectonics and Mountain Building.

 Learning Objectives

-• Differentiate between the three basic tectonic styles: pull-apart, push-together, and slide past
+• Explain the three basic tectonic styles: pull-apart, push-together, and slide-past.

-You will have one week to complete Unit 4.
-See the course calendar for specific due dates.
+You will have one week to complete Module 4.
+See the course calendar in Canvas for specific due dates.

 Questions?